SteveAyre/uuid2bin/README.md

   * Optionally reorders the timestamp if swap_flag is 1 (the default is 0).
   * Returns a CHAR(36), eg 6ccd780c-baba-1026-9564-0040f4311e29

-Note that all these functions are deterministic and therefore replication safe.
+Note that all these functions are deterministic and therefore would be replication safe.
+However MySQL/MariaDB do not trust UDFs and mark them as unsafe statements.
+This affects how replication treats queries [depending on logging format][8].

 ### Deployment